 Fayol's work was focused on top management.
-He defined the functional elements of organization as:
+He defined the functional elements of organisation as:

-- To plan
+- to plan,

-- To command
+- to command,

-- To coordinate
+- to coordinate,

-- To control.
+- to control.

-Fayol's 14 principles of management are designed to enhance the organization's effectiveness and efficiency.
+Fayol's 14 principles of management are designed to enhance the organisation's effectiveness and efficiency.
 The principles are:

-- (1) Division of Work: This emphasizes on specialization and specialization enhances effectiveness. - (2) Authority and Responsibility: Authority should be commensurate with responsibility. - (3) Discipline: Staff must respect and obey the rules and objectives of the organization. - (4) Unity of Command: Subordinates should be responsible to one superordinate. - (5) Unity of Direction: Unity of purpose.
-All work toward the attainment of one goal. - (6) Subordination of Individual Interests: The interests of the whole should take precedence over the interest of a staff member. - (7) Remuneration: Payment should be fair and not exploitative. - (8) Centralization: There should be a balance between concentration and decentralization. - (9) Scalar Chain: Chain of superiors from the highest to the lowest.
+- (1) Division of work: this emphasises on specialisation and specialisation enhances effectiveness. - (2) Authority and responsibility: authority should be commensurate with responsibility. - Discipline: staff must respect and obey the rules and objectives of the organisation. - Unity of command: Subordinates should be responsible to one superordinate. - (5) Unity of direction: unity of purpose.
+All work toward the attainment of one goal. - Subordination of individual interests: the interests of the whole should take precedence over the interest of a staff member. - (7) Remuneration: payment should be fair and not exploitative. - (8) Centralisation: there should be a balance between concentration and decentralisation. - (9) Scalar chain: chain of superiors from the highest to the lowest. - (10) Order: a place for everything, everything in its place. - (11) Equity: fairness, cordiality, kindness and justice, based on predetermined norms. - (12) Stability of tenure: unnecessary staff turnover is seen to be the cause and effect of bad management.

-- (10) Order: A place for everything, everything in its place. - (11) Equity: Fairness, cordiality, kindness and justice, based on predetermined norms. - (12) Stability of Tenure: Unnecessary staff turnover is seen to be the cause and effect of bad management. - (13) Espirit de Corps: Unity is strength. - (14) Discipline: This is concerned with respect for agreements aimed at obtaining obedience.
-Requires good superiors at all levels.
+- (13) Esprit de corps: unity is strength. - (14) Discipline: this is concerned with respect for agreements aimed at obtaining obedience.
+Required by superiors at all levels.

-3.3.
-URWICK AND GULICK (1937)
+3.3 Urwick and Gulick (1937)

 Urwick and Gulick worked on Fayol's principles of management to derive more articulate and up-to-date principles of management.
-According to them, the primary works of the executive are: Planning, Organizing, Staffing, Directing, Coordinating, Reporting and Budgeting, which stand for the acronym: "POSDCORB".
+According to them, the primary works of the executive are: Planning, Organising, Staffing, Directing, Coordinating, Reporting and Budgeting, which stand for the acronym: "POSDCORB".